raghav-4002/expression-evaluator/Number Guessing Game/README.md

 <br>

 ## Potential Bugs:
-- The game will mark it as a 'lost game' if the correct number is guessed at the very last attempt.
+- ~~The game will mark it as a 'lost game' if the correct number is guessed at the very last attempt~~.